opendocsg/slw-judgments-backfill/2016_SGHCR_5/report.md

 89     It is no answer to say, as Dr Munjal did, that he was “assisted by a colleague in marketing”, or that Maverick was responsible for the execution of the design of the websites.
 Whoever in the Defendant’s employment had contributed to, sight of, or approved the website designs and content, it is indisputable that the Defendant was not the sort of innocent infringer which s 119(3) of the Copyright Act was conceived to protect.

-90     In _Global Yellow Pages Ltd v Promedia Directories Pte Ltd_ [2016] 2 SLR 165, George Wei J held that the defendant was not an innocent infringer but knew what it was doing, as evidenced by the fact that it “photocopied the entirety of the listings in the Business Listings and scanned them into a temporary database” (at [386]).
+90     In _Global Yellow Pages Ltd v Promedia Directories Pte Ltd_ <span class="citation">[2016] 2 SLR 165</span>, George Wei J held that the defendant was not an innocent infringer but knew what it was doing, as evidenced by the fact that it “photocopied the entirety of the listings in the Business Listings and scanned them into a temporary database” (at [386]).
 I find likewise.
 Given the nature of the materials copied, particularly those that are not disputed, the Defendant must have been well aware of what it was doing.

 91     Accordingly, it was not appropriate for me to order an account of profit under s 119(3) of the Copyright Act.